-This is a written document describing the individual’s health and social care needs (these were determined at assessment).
-The care plan states which agencies and services will help with recovery; and what the individual is doing to help themselves.
+This is a written document describing the person's health and social care needs.
+The care plan says which agencies and services will help with recovery and wellbeing; and what the person is doing to help themselves.

-The care plan is based around the service user.
-It will be developed with the individual and include a goals; what support is being offered; who is providing the support and when the support will be reviewed.
-The carer will be included too if the service user wants this.
+The care plan is based around the person.
+It will be developed with the person and includes their goals; what support is being offered; who is providing the support and when the support will be reviewed.
+The carer will be included too if the person wants this.

 These are sometimes called CPA meetings; they will happen at least every 12 months but can be more often.
 This is where the care plan is reviewed.
-This is done by discussing with the service user and carer (with agreement) what is working well and what may need to be changed or improved to support recovery.
-All aspects of the care plan will be discussed, including safety.
-Views are expressed by all involved in the care plan, especially the service user and carer and any agreed changes to the care plan are made.
-The review can be held in a way to suit the service user.
+This is done by discussing with the person and carer (with agreement) what is working well and what may need to be changed or improved to support recovery and wellbeing.
+The review is usually held in a way that the person prefers.

-Care Plan is the term used to describe the care of the individual who is within secondary or specialist mental health services; whose needs are straightforward; and who are seeing only one person in respect of their mental health needs.
+Care Plan is the term used to describe the care of the person who is supported within specialist mental health services; whose needs are straightforward; and who are seeing only one person in respect of their mental health needs.